vijaykumaringle/Python/Automated migration testing and fault catcher/README.md

+#automation testing for Web application migrations
-#This is python script tpo automatically get source and destination url pages screenshots and compare both images for percentage difference.
+#This is python script to automatically get source and destination url pages screenshots and compare both images for percentage difference.

 Things to setup up:
 1. Python 3